oxheadalpha/xtz-shots-website/getting-started.md

 This website helps people operating blockchain nodes to synchronize new blockchain nodes, so they are operational faster.

+This project was sponsored by a grant from the [Tezos foundation](https://tezos.foundation/).

 ### How to use

-We are the first snapshot website to provide **permalinks**, that is, an URL that reliably provides a recent snapshot.
+We are the first snapshot website to provide **permalinks**: URLs that never change and reliably point to a recent snapshot.

 For example, to download a recent full snapshot of Tezos mainnet, simply do: